Monsieur-II/printf/README.md

 int _printf(const char *format, ...);

+RETURN VALUE:

+The _printf function will return the count of characters that were printed, excluding the null byte used for terminating output to strings.

 NOTE:

 The custom printf function is designed to focus solely on the core functionality of printing formatted output.